 Over the last two years the design has changed little, except for the adaptation of the rear doorway and roof to enhance the smooth pod shape.
 What has evolved significantly is the application of PassivPod.
 It’s still ideally suited to be an ecological holiday accommodation, but we are now adapting the classic PassivPod design for use as a biophilic classroom space for schools needing additional teaching space and who want to commission an interesting, inspiring and sustainable addition to their campus.

 We also see PassivPod having a wealth of other potential applications in a rural setting, such as visitors’ centres, activity centres, small village halls, offices or workshops.
 While our existing market research suggests PassivPod is a fantastic ecological holiday accommodation precisely because of its unusual untraditional nature, it could also have a use as a primary home for a niche audience who are looking for something different.

 The most recent version of the PassivPod design is our garden office pod, which we designed after receiving feedback from clients that a smaller garden-sized pod would be useful.
 The garden pod can be used as an office, reading room, yoga or meditation space or music area.

-We have a strong concept design, are currently developing the technical design, and have gained popular support and positive feedback from industry professionals and our target market.
+We have a strong concept and technical design and have gained popular support and positive feedback from industry professionals and our target market.
 Business consultant Clive Bonny came on board in January 2016 to help Mark Pellant and the Koru Architects team bring this to life.